Agua de Tuna (Prickly Pear Agua Fresca)

 prickly pear recipes

-Last, strain ingredients.
-Strain the mixture through a fine-mesh strainer or cheesecloth into a pitcher to remove any remaining seeds and pulp.
+• Strain the mixture through a fine-mesh strainer or cheesecloth into a pitcher to remove any remaining seeds and pulp.
+Stir in remaining water.

 prickly pear margarita

-Finally, chill and serve.
-Refrigerate the agua de tuna for at least an hour before serving.
-When ready to serve, add to a glass with plenty of ice and garnish with edible flowers, lime slices, or prickly pear slices if desired.
+• Refrigerate the agua de tuna before serving.
+When ready to drink, pour over ice cubes and garnish with edible flowers, lime slices, or prickly pear slices if desired.
+Sometimes I even mix in chia seeds!

 Mexican pink drink